By Dr. Shruti Bhat

 New moieties such as Ropinirole, Xanomeline etc. have been studied and evaluated a model drugs.
 Parallel progress has been made in the development of iontophoretic devices.
 A novel iontophoretic device researched ‘I’, comprises of drug containing patch that is disposable and a reusable controller connected to the patch.
 The controller detects the number of times I is use, clocks its useful life, records the date and tie of usage and detect when the supply of drug has been exhausted and renders the controller unusable.
 The device permits a safe, accurate operation and allows patient compliance monitoring.
 Another device employs the principle of electroporation preceding iontophoresis.

-In the next chapter I shall briefly touch upon newer challenges in peptide and bio-tech based delivery systems.
+In the next post I shall briefly touch upon newer challenges in peptide and bio-tech based delivery systems.

 By Dr. Shruti Bhat